LauriHursti/visions/README.md

 4. A [recurrent neural network](https://keras.io/examples/image_ocr/) containing an [LSTM unit](https://dl.acm.org/doi/10.1162/neco.1997.9.8.1735) is used to read the detected text.
 5. Language model that uses [SymSpell](https://medium.com/@wolfgarbe/1000x-faster-spelling-correction-algorithm-2012-8701fcd87a5f) to match raw results to card names is used to improve recognition results.

 This program is a constructive part of my master's thesis, which will be published some time during the summer of 2020.
-The thesis contains full details of the implementation *in Finnish*.
+The thesis contains full details of the implementation in Finnish.
 A more detailed explanation in English might be added later as a GitHub page or in some other format.

 Datasets used in training the neural network models will be published in a separate Git repository.